Ann B. Cook, OTD, OTR/LClinical Assistant Professor/Doctoral Experiential Director

 Clinical Background: Her clinical experience is primarily physical disabilities including acute care and rehabilitation and she continues to work as a clinician in these settings.
 She also has experience in pediatrics, including early intervention, school-based, and outpatient.

-Personal Profile: Dr. Cook has been an occupational therapist for 3 years and is excited to begin her career in academia while continuing to gain clinical skills.
+Personal Profile: Dr. Cook has been an occupational therapist for 4 years and is excited to begin her career in academia while continuing to gain clinical skills.
 She enjoys spending time with her family and enjoying the many activities that Pittsburgh has to offer.
-Her interests include long-distance running, baking, and travelling.
+Her interests include long-distance running, baking, and traveling.

 Teaching Philosophy: I believe that every student is unique and learns in his or her own way-whether it is through reading, lecture, multi-media, or hands-on experiences.
 It is my goal to foster learning through many avenues in order for each student to understand and effectively apply the concepts presented in the classroom.